emanor-okta/saml-assertion-flow-samples/self-generated/saml-assertion-flow-self-generated/README.md

 # Self Generate SAML Assertion Example

-This sample application demonstrates a resource server receiving a request containing a bearer Access Token.
-This subject in this token is used to generate a SAML Assertion and exchange it for an Access Token to be used to call another resource server.
+This sample application demonstrates a resource server receiving a request containing a Bearer Access Token.
+The subject in this token is used to generate a SAML Assertion and exchange it for an Access Token to be used to call another resource server.
 The first Access Token is received from the sample React Application located one directory up in the [okta-hosted-login](../okta-hosted-login) folder.

 ## Prerequisites